Effects of Poor Sleep on Our Lives

 How to improve your sleep this very night

-We know, sleeping longer is not always an option.
+We know sleeping longer is not always an option.
 Days are busy and there’s just too many things to get done for most of us to get 9 hours a night.

 But sleeping more isn’t the only sleep improvement you can make.
 Improving the quality of your sleep is sometimes more important than just getting more sleep.
+Starting with simple changes to your sleep environment can already make a big difference.

 Here is a list of things you can try tonight and see how you feel tomorrow morning.
 Of course, making all of these changes at once is probably not going to work out.